GravityPDF/gravity-pdf-documentation/docs/v6/extensions/pdf-for-gravityview-add-on.md

 * Add a footer to each page of your PDF document using the WordPress Classic Editor.
 You can use the media library to include images.
 Or add a more robust three-column table that includes the page number and date ([try this code snippet](https://gist.github.com/jakejackson1/e6179a96cd97ef0a8457)).
 * Gravity Forms merge tags can be used in the footer.
 * The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the footer.
-* Unlike Gravity PDF COre, images will **not** have their height restricted.
+* Unlike Gravity PDF Core, images will **not** have their height restricted.
 After inserting an image from the media library you may need to scale it down to suit.

 #### Background Color
 * Set the background color for all pages in the PDF